DjangoForAll/Django-Course/Level_8/4_ORM_Capabilities/Content/Readme.md

 tasks = tasks.filter(completed=True) # Gets all the tasks that are completed
 ```

-If you notice the above example, we are filtering based on two field seperately, this is called filter chaining, the resulting queryset will have all the tasks that are not deleted and are completed.
+If you notice the above example, we are filtering based on two fields separately, this is called filter chaining, the resulting queryset will have all the tasks that are not deleted and are completed.

 ### Ordering Data

-We can also let the database to return ordered data, we can use the `order_by` method on a queryset to order the data.
+We can also let the database return ordered data, we can use the `order_by` method on a queryset to order the data.

 ```python
 tasks = Task.objects.all()